kptdev/kpt/site/content/en/guides/consumer/function/export/jenkins/_index.md

 ---
-title: "Exporting a Jenkins Pipeline"
+title: 'Exporting a Jenkins Pipeline'
-linkTitle: "Jenkins"
+linkTitle: 'Jenkins'
 type: docs
 no_list: true
 description: >
   Export a Jenkinsfile that runs kpt functions on Jenkins
 ---

 In this tutorial, you will pull an example blueprint that declares Kubernetes resources and two kpt functions.
 Then you will export a pipeline that runs the functions against the resources on [Jenkins](https://www.jenkins.io/).
 To make the generated pipeline work, extra steps that you may need is covered in the tutorial.
 This tutorial takes about 20~25 minutes.